Xilinx/foc-motor-ctrl/docs/src/app_deployment.md

   plots will refresh.
 Note that a minimum refresh interval will be enforced based on the current sample size (a larger sample size requires a larger refresh interval).
-* The gain text boxes are used to adjust the proportional and integral gains.
+* The gain text boxes are used to adjust the proportional and integral gains of the corresponding control loop.
 * The Speed Setpoint text box is used to set the speed setpoint when running the motor in speed mode.
 The valid range of speed setpoints is -10000 to 10000 rpm.
 * The Torque Setpoint text box is used to set the torque setpoint when running the motor in torque mode.
 The valid range of torque setpoints is -2.5 to 2.5 Newton meters.
-* The Open Loop - Vd text box is used to set the voltage Vd.
+* The Open Loop - Vd text box is used to set the  direct voltage (Vd).
   The valid range for Vd is -24 to 24 volts.
+Note: Normally this should be set to ~0V.
-* The Open Loop - Vq text box is used to set the voltage Vq.
+* The Open Loop - Vq text box is used to set the quadrature voltage (Vq).
   The valid range for Vq is -24 to 24 volts.
 * The Fault Status indicators show if any faults have occured.
 When a critical fault occurs, the corresponding indicator will turn red.
-For a non-critical fault, the corresponding indicator will turn yellow.
+For a warning level faults, the corresponding indicator will turn yellow.
-* The Clear Faults button is used to clear all faults and put the system into off mode.
+* The Clear Faults button is used to clear all faults and put the system into Off mode.
 * The Electrical Data plot shows the currents and voltages for Phase A, B, and
   C. The voltage lines are hidden by default.
 The visibility of each current and voltage line can be toggled by clicking on the legend labels.
 The current